joshvera/effects/README.md

 # Effects: Extensible Effects with Freer Monads

-Freer is an implementation of
+Effects is an implementation of
 ["Freer Monads, More Extensible Effects"](http://okmij.org/ftp/Haskell/extensible/more.pdf).
 Much of the implementation is a repackaging and cleaning up of the reference materials provided